 Recent Accounting Pronouncements In November 2002, the EITF reached a consensus on Issue No. 00-21, "Accounting for Revenue Arrangements with Multiple Deliverables."
 This issue addresses determination of whether an arrangement involving more than one deliverable contains more than one unit of accounting and how arrangement consideration should be measured and allocated to the separate units of accounting.
-EITF Issue No. 00-21 will be effective for revenue arrangements entered into in fiscal periods beginning after June 15, 2003 or the Company may elect to report the change in accounting as a cumulative-effect adjustment.
-The adoption of this standard had no material impact on its consolidated financial statements.
+EITF Issue No. 00-21 is effective for revenue arrangements entered into in fiscal periods beginning after June 15, 2003.
+The adoption of this standard had no material impact on the Company's consolidated financial statements.

 In August 2003, the EITF reached a consensus on Issue No. 03-5, "Applicability of AICPA Statement of Position 97-2, Software Revenue Recognition, to Non-Software Deliverables".
 This issue focuses solely on whether non-software deliverables included in arrangements that contain more-than-incidental software should be accounted for in accordance with SOP 97-2.
-The Task Force confirmed that in an arrangement that contains software that is more-than-incidental to the products or services as a whole, only the software and software-related elements are included within the scope of SOP 97-2.
+The Task Force confirmed that in an arrangement that contains software that is more-than-incidental to the products or services as a whole, only the software-related elements are included within the scope of SOP 97-2.
 Software-related elements include software-related products and services such as those listed in paragraph 9 of SOP 97-2, as well as other deliverables for which the software is essential to their functionality.
-EITF Issue No. 03-5 will be effective for revenue arrangements entered into in fiscal periods beginning after August 13, 2003.
-The Company is in the process of determining the effect, if any, the adoption of EITF Issue No. 03-5 will have on its financial statements.
+EITF Issue No. 03-5 is effective for revenue arrangements entered into in fiscal periods beginning after August 13, 2003.
+The adoption of this standard had no material impact on its consolidated financial statements.

 In January 2003, the FASB issued FASB Interpretation No. 46 ("FIN 46"), "Consolidation of Variable Interest Entities," an Interpretation of ARB No. 51.
 FIN 46 requires certain variable interest entities to be consolidated by the primary beneficiary of the entity if the equity investors in the entity do not have the characteristics of a controlling financial interest or do not have sufficient equity at risk for the entity to finance its activities without additional subordinated financial support from other parties.
 FIN 46 is effective immediately for all new variable interest entities created or acquired after January 31, 2003.
 Since January 31, 2003, the Company has not invested in any entities it believes are variable interest entities.
-For those arrangements entered into prior to February 1, 2003, the Company is required to adopt the provisions of FIN 46 at the end of the second quarter of fiscal 2004, in accordance with the FASB Staff Position 46-6, which delayed the effective date of FIN 46 for those arrangements.
-The Company is in the process of determining the effect, if any, the adoption of FIN 46 will have on its financial statements.
+For those arrangements entered into prior to February 1, 2003, the Company is required to adopt the provisions of FIN 46 (as revised December 2003) at the end of the third quarter of fiscal 2004.
+KLA-Tencor expects the adoption of FIN 46 will result in the consolidation of a development stage semiconductor capital equipment company, in which KLA Tencor has a 45% interest.
+The adoption of FIN 46 is not expected to have a material impact on its consolidated financial statements.